-To read more about mantle cell lymphoma and additional treatment options, download or order The Leukemia & Lymphoma Society's (LLS's) free fact sheet Mantle Cell Lymphoma Facts.
+To read more about mantle cell lymphoma and treatment options, download or order The Leukemia & Lymphoma Society's (LLS's) free fact sheet Mantle Cell Lymphoma Facts.

 Peripheral T-cell lymphoma (PTCL) refers to a group of aggressive NHL subtypes that originate in mature T-cell lymphocytes.
 The most common subtypes include:

 - Anaplastic large-cell lymphoma (ALCL)—This subtype usually originates in lymph nodes and can spread to the skin.
 There are two main subtypes of ALCL: